protontypes/LibreSelery/README.md

 bash protontypes_docker ~/gitclones/<target_projects>
 ```

-For usage of protontypes without docker you can load the tokens into your base environment:
+For usage of protontypes without docker you can load the tokens into your base environment (insecure):

 ```bash
 env $(cat ~/.protontypes/tokens.env | xargs) ~/protontypes/main.py --project=$PROJECT_DIR_TO_SCAN